William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

-# ear.education Open Day Circular Ideas
+# ear.education - Open Day at Gummenstrasse 1 - Circular Ideas

 Pizza in Kachelofen - maybe too warm for June?
   - cooked with scrap wood from Zimmerei Hirschi